-There are three options to set the lateral boundaries for the wave model:

-- 1. Neumann boundaries (keyword: lateralwave = neumann): here the longshore gradient is set to zero. - 2.
-Wave crest boundaries (keyword: lateralwave = wavecrest): here the gradient in the wave energy along the wave crest is set to zero. - 3.
-Cyclic boundaries (keyword: cyclic): where conditions on the lateral boundaries are copied to each other.
+- There are three options to set the lateral boundaries for the wave model: - 1.
+Neumann boundaries (keyword: lateralwave = neumann): here the longshore gradient is set to zero. - 2.
+Wave crest boundaries (keyword: lateralwave = wavecrest). here the gradient in the wave energy along the wave crest is set to zero.

-For the stationary wave mode Neumann boundaries are the only option.
+For the stationary wave mode (keyword: wavemodel = stationary) this is the only option.
 It allows a correct representation of the wave propagation near the lateral boundaries, without the usual shadow zones in e.g. SWAN.
 By neglecting the longshore gradients, the model automatically computes a consistent 1D solution.

-For the surfbeat mode, Neumann leads to shadow zones, not so much in the wave height, but in the groupiness; the 'blobs' propagating in the mean wave direction turn into elongated, longshore uniform patches.
+For the surfbeat mode (keyword: wavemodel = surfbeat), Neumann leads to shadow zones, not so much in the wave height, but in the groupiness; the 'blobs' propagating in the mean wave direction turn into elongated, longshore uniform patches.
 To reduce this effect, the gradient along the wave crests of the wave energy can be set to zero, instead of the longshore gradient (keyword: lateralwave = wavecrest).
 This way the crests of the wave groups have approximately the right orientation, though the along-crest groupiness also disappears.
 In the wavecrest case, the wave refraction may be overestimated leading to somewhat too large longshore currents.
 The effects of both boundary conditions are shown in Figure 3.1.